 Following initial roles with Molson and Canadian Pacific, Ms Merrin worked at Sherritt, the Canadian diversified miner, for 10 years until 2004, latterly as COO.
 She then became CEO of Luscar, Canada's largest thermal coal producer.
-She is currently a non-executive director of Stillwater Mining and Novadaq Technologies Inc. She has been a director and then chairman of CML Healthcare from 2008 to 2013, of Enssolutions, a mine tailing solutions company, and of NB Power.

 Ms Merrin was a director of the Alberta Climate Change and Emissions Management Corporation from 2009 to 2014.
 She was also a member of the Canadian Advisory Panel on Sustainable Energy Science and Technology from 2005 to 2006, and from 2003 to 2006 was a member of Canada's Round Table on the Environment and the Economy.